mathiaskluge/static-site-generator/README.md

 ./main.sh
 ```

 The script will build your site and serve it using a minimal HTTP server.
-The site is build from the `static` and `content` directories and files are published into the `public` directory.
+The site is build from the `/static` and `/content` directories and files are published into the `/public` directory.

 ## Capabilities & Limitations